Murder in Kinshasa: Assassination of Laurent Kabila

-On January 16 2001, Kabila was gunned down in his office by one of his bodyguards and former child soldier Rachidi Kasereka.
+On January 16, 2001, Kabila was gunned down in his office by one of his bodyguards and former child soldier Rachidi Mizele.
 Rachidi was immediately killed by Kapend, who was a close military advisor to Kabila.
 During a trial held in a military court, Kapend and more than 80 others were convicted of organizing the assassination of Kabila and were sentenced to death.
 Zajtman has written that the convictions had no evidence to support them, and that those convicted were given no right to appeal.
-Historian Thomas Turner has described their trial as "shambolic," and it was condemned by human rights organizations including Amnesty International.
+Historian Thomas Turner has described their trial as "shambolic", and it was condemned by human rights organizations including Amnesty International.

-Kabila was killed in the midst of the Second Congo War, a conflict that claimed the lives of 5.4 million people between 1998-2003.
+Kabila was killed in the midst of the Second Congo War, a conflict that claimed the lives of 5.4 million people between 1998 and 2003.
 Massacres and rapes were common phenomena in the war and overshadowed the convictions for Kabila's killing.